Americans with Disabilities Act Information

 Hammond

 The Hammond Station has a high-level boarding platform allowing for wheelchair accessibility.
-There are two high-level platforms at this station that can be accessed by ramps at the west end of the platform, or stairs at either end of each platform.
-Ticket vending machines are available to passengers both inside and outside along the station building.
+There are two high-level platforms at this station that can be accessed by ramps at the west end of the platform or stairs at either end of each platform.
+Ticket vending machines are available to passengers both inside and outside the station building.
 Free parking is available to passengers at this station.

 Hegewisch

 The Hegewisch Station has a high-level boarding platform allowing for wheelchair accessibility.
 There are two high-level platforms at this station that can both be accessed by a ramp or stairs at either end of each platform.
-Ticket vending machines are available to passengers both inside and outside along the station building.
-Paid parking lots are available to passengers near the railroad through IMPark, or at the intersection of Brainard Ave and Ave.
+Ticket vending machines are available to passengers both inside and outside the station building.
+Paid parking lots are available to passengers near the railroad through IMPark or at the intersection of Brainard Ave and Ave.
 O through CPS.

 CTA bus routes stop at the shelters located along the street side of this station.